janosgyerik/code-reviews-in-practice/README.md

 It's important to evaluate the readiness of your team first.
 Trying to push code reviews may fail spectacularly if the team is not yet following certain good practices:

 - One commit == one logical change.
-Developers should have the good sense to commit each logical step by step, going from stable build to stable build.
-Try to educate the team: committing this way is widely recommended.
+Developers should have the good sense to commit improvements in small logical steps.
+Not too big, not too small.
+Through these steps, development can move forward in stable increments.
+Try to transition the team to this working style.

 - Development advances forward through short-lived feature branches.
 Feature branches are the crucial unit of work in the workflow outlined above.
 Try to transition the team to this working style.

 - Using distributed version control system.
 Without a distributed version control system, branch management might be too hard to be practical.
-Try to migrate your tools to any of the well-known distributed VCS.
+Try to migrate your project and tools to any of the well-known distributed version control systems.

 - Developers are open-minded, curious, and willing to learn from their peers.
 They can take their egos out of the equation, able to both give and take constructive criticism.
 Reading [Chapter 33 in Code Complete][cc2] might help achieving that.

 Without the above, code reviews are unlikely to work well.
-Try to get the above issues out of the way.
+Try to get the above issues out of the way first.
 Rest assured, these are all recommended and widely accepted practices that any project would benefit from, regardless of using code reviews or not.
 Be patient and calm, keep pushing, inching forward step by step.

 Resources
 ---------